| |

 1 hour 19 minutes

 You may know Mac Barnett as an author but before that?
 He was a spy for the Queen of England in this series that the publisher calls James Bond meets Diary of a Wimpy Kid.
 It’s filled with a nice dose of historical facts.
 Smart and funny, this is a winner series.
-All of the series is on sale, actually, aside from the last book!
+And most of the series is on sale!

 summer of the monkeys